HomerReid/meep_adjoint/docs/Tutorial/index.rst

-        lists contain objects that logically lie "beneath" and "above" the design region; internally, these lists are concatenated, with the automatically-created design object in between, to form the list of objects passed to the `geometry` parameter of |simulation|.
+        lists contain objects that logically lie "beneath" and "above" the design region; internally, these lists are concatenated, with the automatically-created design object in between, to form the list of objects passed as the `geometry` parameter of |simulation|.

+    :`background_geometry`: